olgaemms/davidemms.github.io/_posts/2019-09-18-diving-into-the-results.md

 In this tutorial we're going to explore the results of the OrthoFinder's comparative genomics analysis.
 The analysis OrthoFinder performs is pretty extensive so we'll start with the key results and explore them as you would explore your own results.

 ## A first look at the results
-By default OrthoFinder creates a results directory called 'OrthoFinder' inside the input proteome directory and puts the reults here.
+By default OrthoFinder creates a results directory called 'OrthoFinder' inside the input proteome directory and puts the results here.
 My results directory looks like this:
  <img src="{{ site.github.url }}/assets/img/ModelSpeciesResults.png">

 If you want, you can see a description of the complete set of results files [here](<https://github.com/davidemms/OrthoFinder#what-orthofinder-provides>).